Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Introduction

 where $\mathrm{F}_t= m_+\f $ and $\mathrm{G}_t = (m_+^{-1})^* \g$ and the matrix $m$ is the (unique) solution of the Riemann-Hilbert problem: \begin{itemize} \item $m(z) $ is analytic on $\mathbb{C}\backslash\Sigma$. \item If we let $v = \Id + t \varphi \f \g^*$, then $m(z)$ satisfies the jump condition:

 \item $m(z) \to \Id$ as $z \to \infty$ in $\mathbb{C}\backslash\Sigma$. \end{itemize} \end{theorem}

-In practice, $\Sigma=\{|z|=1\}$ for the CUE, or $\Sigma=\R$ for the sine process and the eigenvalue processes coming from unitary invariant ensembles.
+For instance, when $\Sigma=\R$, $m_\pm(x)=\lim_{\delta\to0} m(x+i\delta)$ denotes the boundary value of the matrix $m$ and are typically assumed to be continuous functions.
+In practice, $\Sigma=\{|z|=1\}$ for the CUE, or $\Sigma=\R$ for the sine process and the eigenvalue processes coming from unitary invariant ensembles of Hermitian matrices.
 Moreover, the correlation kernels of these processes all give rise to integrable operators.
 According to formula \eqref{integrable_kernel}, we may choose for the CUE:

 and for the sine process: